 According to Gamestar.de, Polish news site Puls Biznesu (full article behind a paywall) reported that the author has settled with the developer, but not for the full 60 million Zloty sum that was initially requested.
 We’ve reached out to CD Projekt Red to confirm these reports, and we’ll update this article when we have more information.

-CD Projekt says that on October 1, it “received an official demand for payment filed by plenipotentiaries of Mr Andrzej Sapkowski.”
-The author expects royalties in addition to the deal he made to sell the rights to his novel series to the developer in the early 2000s.
+Sapkowski’s initial request was made in October.
+Last year, CD Projekt Red issued a statement saying that it had “received an official demand for payment filed by plenipotentiaries of Mr Andrezj Sapkowski.”
+The author expects royalties in addition to the deal he made to sell the rights to his novel series – he published eight books between 1992 and 2013 – to the developer in the early 2000s.

 An English translation of a letter from Sapkowski’s lawyers claims that “the compensation remitted to the author is too low given the benefits obtained in association with the use of that author’s work.”
 Assuming a typical royalty rate of “approximately 5-15% of the profits generated”, Sapkowski’s lawyers are asking for 6% “of the profits obtained” from CDPR’s use of The Witcher.
 Based on a report from CDPR, Sapkowski’s lawyers estimate these profits are at least one billion Polish Zlotys, thus arriving at that 60,000,000 Zloty figure.